MARIS: Marine Open-Vocabulary Instance Segmentation with Geometric Enhancement and Semantic Alignment: Experiments And Results

 \subsection{Experimental Details}

 All experiments are conducted on four NVIDIA RTX 4090 GPUs (24GB memory) with the batch size of 16.
 We evaluate two experimental settings (in- and cross-domian) to comprehensively assess the proposed approach.
+The reproduction of comparative methods is detailed in Appendix B.